AmosNimos/Xstaller/README.md

 > LibreOffice is a free and open-source office productivity software suite, a project of The Document Foundation.
 It was forked in 2010 from OpenOffice.org, which was an open-sourced version of the earlier StarOffice.

 - Espeak
-> eSpeakNG is a compact, open-source, software speech synthesizer for Linux, Windows, and other platforms.
+> eSpeakNG is a compact, open-source, software speech synthesizer for __Linux__, Windows, and other platforms.
 It uses a formant synthesis method, providing many languages in a small size.
 Much of the programming for eSpeakNG's language support is done using rule files with feedback from native speakers.

 - Wkhtmltopdf
 > wkhtmltopdf and wkhtmltoimage are open source (LGPLv3) command line tools to render HTML into PDF and various image formats using the Qt WebKit rendering engine.
 These run entirely "headless" and do not require a display or display service.

 - Gimp
 > GIMP is a free and open-source raster graphics editor used for image manipulation and image editing, free-form drawing, transcoding between different image file formats, and more specialized tasks.
-GIMP is released under GPL-3.0-or-later license and is available for Linux, macOS, and Microsoft Windows.
+GIMP is released under GPL-3.0-or-later license and is available for __Linux__, macOS, and Microsoft Windows.

 - Inkscape
 > Inkscape is a free and open-source vector graphics editor used to create vector images, primarily in Scalable Vector Graphics format.
 Other formats can be imported and exported.
 Inkscape can render primitive vector shapes and text.